firstdraft/appdev-lessons/lessons/msm-queries.md

 One thing we may have noted is that it's a bit cumbersome to play with our models in a view template, where we need to keep going to the `app/views/` folder, modifying the template's embedded Ruby tags, and then refreshing our browser URL to see the results.

 Let's look at a better place to do this, the Rails console.
 We've already seen this a bit.
-Go to GitPod, make sure your terminal window is open (`Cmd + J`), and open a new terminal (keep the `bin/server` terminal running so the browser tab doesn't crash).
+Go to GitPod, make sure your terminal window is open (<kbd>Ctrl</kbd> + <kbd>J</kbd>:), and open a new terminal (keep the `bin/server` terminal running so the browser tab doesn't crash).
 You can can open a new terminal by going to the top menu "Terminal" and selecting "New Terminal".

 Now at this fresh terminal you can enter `rails console` (or just `rails c` for short will do the same thing):